Joe Eats World

 Published: Oct 10, 2022 · by Joe Morales

-Disclaimer: This product has been tested and reviewed by Joe Morales personally and any views or opinions are my own.
-Please note there are affiliate links and at no additional cost to you, I may earn a commission if you make a purchase.
+Disclaimer: This product has been tested and reviewed by Joe Morales personally, and any views or opinions are my own.
+Please note there are affiliate links, and at no additional cost to you, I may earn a commission if you make a purchase.

 Did you know pepper mills have been around for almost two hundred years?
 Pepper grinders, as they’re sometimes called, are designed to take whole peppercorns and grind them in various sizes in order to season various types of food.
 They come in a variety of sizes too.
 I’ve seen some grinders that were 3 feet tall and some as small as 4 inches.